 To submit a report regarding a violation of the Sexual Misconduct Policy, click here.

 Deputy Title IX Coordinators

-A Complainant is not required to report to area law enforcement in order to receive assistance from or pursue any options within TCSPP.
+A Reporting Party is not required to report to area law enforcement in order to receive assistance from or pursue any options within TCSPP.

-The Title IX Coordinator will provide information about available support services and resources and assist the Complainant in notifying law enforcement, including the local police, if the Complainant elects to do so.
+The Title IX Coordinator will provide information about available support services and resources and assist the Reporting Party in notifying law enforcement, including the local police, if the Reporting Party elects to do so.